spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

 The interface defined below exposes the ZDNS library to the modules and other programs that wish to use it.
 This also assumes that the caching interface will remain nearly the same, so those interfaces have been omitted for brevity.

+The idea here is that the modules will need to be updated to use this new interface, but will _also_ provide the same interface to any client programs.
+In this way, we can allow the modules to remain lightweight and only require the end-user client programs to manage the state around input/output, caching, and concurrency.
+The library will be responsible for the raw lookups, and an example of a module might be something the MXLOOKUP module, which performs more complex operations on top of this.

+This allows clients to either implement all their logic in their client program, or, if their logic is more generally applicable, to write a module that meets their needs.

 Finally, The global and routine LookupFactories may not be necessary anymore.
-I believe that we are moving that specific logic to the module themselves - so they'll be responsible for managing all of that state.
+I believe that we are moving that specific logic to the modules or clients themselves - so they'll be responsible for managing all of that state.

 ```go
 type IsCached bool